rmwc/rmwc/README.md

 - various bugfixes introduced in v14.0.0
 - accessibility improvements
 - the old chip as we know it + the new chip from material v 14.0.0 (currently experimental)
+- an improved API for the MDC Tooltip that stays true to the documentation from material-components-web.
+This also meant removing backwards compatibility to the "old" tooltip that is now known as RCToolip from the RMWC package.
+This change was for the better, as the Tooltip was buggy due to trying to make two entirely different components compatible.

 View the changelog for detailed updates: [https://github.com/rmwc/rmwc/blob/master/CHANGELOG.md](https://github.com/rmwc/rmwc/blob/master/CHANGELOG.md)